How to...

 Example Store Implementations

-For a .NET implementation of a remote application configurations store, see the .NET REST Config example.
+For a .NET implementation of a remote app configurations store, see the .NET REST Config example.

 Layouts